 Prudential Capital’s fourth fund will deploy $10 million to $100 million per deal, investing as part of acquisitions, recapitalizations and growth financings.
 The firm expects to make investments over the next three to five years.

-The mezzanine unit is part of Prudential Capital Group, the private fixed-income investment business of Prudential Financial Inc. (PRU), which manages a portfolio of more than $65 billion as of Sept.
+The mezzanine unit is part of Prudential Capital Group, the private fixed-income investment business of Prudential Financial Inc. (PRU:US), which manages a portfolio of more than $65 billion as of Sept.
 30.

 To contact the reporter on this story: Sabrina Willmer in New York at email@example.com